-Folks are officially in Christmas mode and that means it's time for a second round of eating delicious food, redecorating and of course spending time with friends and family.
+Folks are officially in Christmas mode and that means it's time for a second round of eating delicious food, redecorating and of course spending time with friends and family making easy Christmas cookie recipes.
 The holiday season is also a great time to turn on those classic (and sometimes overplayed) Christmas songs, mix up a cocktail and bake away in the kitchen!
 Cookies are an ideal dessert to make because they're easy and you can make big batches of dough ahead of time to store it in the freezer until you're ready to bake.

 You can also give them out as a homemade gift for friends, teachers, co-workers, etc. Just place them in a festive tin or bag (you can even include the recipe) and I'm sure it will be the best gift!
-If you're excited to bake cookies this year, here are 15 Christmas cookie recipes you have to try.
+If you're excited to bake cookies this year and pile them with frosting, we have the recipes for you.

 1. Thumbprint Cookies

 These holiday cookies are a must-have!
 This simple butter dough is rolled out into balls (try using a small ice cream scooper for more consistent sizes) and placed on a baking sheet.

 Pressing down with your thumb on top of each round creates a spot to hold the jam.
 Any flavor jam will do, but I love raspberry with these cookies.
 This is one of the easy recipes you'll make all year long.

 2. Candy Cane Cookies

 These cookies look really impressive and are a great way to get the kids working in the kitchen!
 There are different beliefs on what exactly candy canes represent, some say candy canes are a beautiful symbol that represents Christmas.

 Whatever you might think, there's no doubt that these sugar cookies will bring some festivity to the table!
 The sugar cookie dough is flavored with a little peppermint extract and half is mixed with a little red food coloring.